Minniehajj/ravenloft-adventures/Session Notes/Viktor/Session 22.md

 Patrina seems to know a bit about us and our group, she has veiled knowledge about our existing adventures.

-The Lamordian contingent goes out for the evening, so Patrina invites the rest of us to dinner.
+The [[Lamordia]] contingent goes out for the evening, so Patrina invites the rest of us to dinner.

 The magical types are looked down upon in Falkovnia, but Patrina vows to fix that.